Introduction to Waterfall Project Management

 - Documentation is minimal, so time is freed up from those tasks.

 After many years of both models existing side-by-side, it is apparent that:

-The Waterfall project management Model is effective for Project management, where once the project is done, there are minimal changes.
+The Waterfall project management Model is effective for Project management, where there are minimal changes once the project is done.

-Agile Project Management is more suited to Product Management, where it is important to be flexible to changes.
+Agile Project Management is more suited to Product Management, where it is important to adapt to changes.

-However, it is difficult to envision a future for IT projects that are completely Agile in the near future.
-And Waterfall Project Management, which helped the software industry through its infancy,, will live on in a few project management, components at least for a few more years to come.
+However, it is challenging to envision a future for IT projects that are completely Agile shortly.
+And Waterfall Project Management, which helped the software industry through its infancy, will live on in a few project management components, at least for a few more years.

 This is a guide to Waterfall Project Management.
 Here we discuss the introduction and origin of the waterfall project management model.
 You can also look at the following articles to learn more –